mikewild-wcl/ai-experiments/README.md

 	<PackageReference Include="System.Linq.Async" Version="6.0.1" />
 	```

+### semantic-kernel-text-search

+A console that loads documents and performs searches using SK text search.

 ### test-data

 A simple web site project where test files and pages can be served.
 Add files or save html pages into the wwwroot/Data folder - they will not be checked in to source control.

+### unit-test-playground

+A place to write simple unit tests for things like extensions, without needing to reference another project.

 ## Visual Studio templates